Click here to register for the 2024 Move’n’Groove!

 The Albany Move’n’Groove combines live music, fitness, and community spirit in Albany, California.
 Walk, run, roller skate, wheelchair, push a stroller, or just hang out & enjoy the multiple live bands stationed around the high school & park.
 Participants of all ages and fitness levels are welcome to join the fun!

 Registration is only required for participants in the 5K or the kids race.
 The live music is free for all attendees!
+The kids-only race is a 0.5 mile loop around the park for kids age 10 and under and takes place at 9:45AM, and the main 5K (6-loop course) at 10AM.
+See our FAQ for more details about the event.

 The Albany Community Foundation (ACF) is the fiscal sponsor for the event.
 The ACF’s goal is to encourage and develop local philanthropy and to serve as a resource through which charitable funds may be directed to meet the needs of local organizations and emerging community needs.
 Support the ACF with a donation!
 Thank you!